rolling_formula_time

 Examples

-The following example performs an update_by on the prices table using a rolling_formula_time operation to calculate a rolling some of squares of prices:
+The following example performs an update_by on the prices table using a rolling_formula_time operation to calculate a rolling sum of squares of prices.
+Note that since the formula is applied to one column at a time, the each parameter is used to refer to the current column being processed.

 from deephaven.updateby import rolling_formula_tick, rolling_formula_time